 So phenotype and genotype are no longer divided by a philosophically clear line.
 Colloquially "phenotype" means observable by "ordinary" means.
 But this distinction is not philosophically clear either.
 For example, observe whether an adult mammal gets an upset stomach after drinking milk.
-That "phenotype" directly indicates the existence of a mutation in the enzyme lactase, which is part of the "genotype".
+That "phenotype" directly indicates the existence of a mutation in the gene that encodes the enzyme lactase, which is part of the "genotype".